cyl-art/personal-projects/README.md

 This repository contains projects done as part of the CS50’s Introduction to Artificial Intelligence with Python HarvardX course.
                                                        Projects details:
 1. Project 0
    Consists of Degrees and Tic-tac-toe parts.
-Uses implementations of Depth First Search and Breadth First Search Algorithms.
+Uses implementations of Depth First Search, Breadth First Search, and Minimax algorithms.
    Branch: project 0.